 Why a week?
 Why not a year?
 Why not a decade?
 A century?

 Because Aotearoa New Zealand is revitalising the Māori language and a part of that is celebration of our success and promoting te reo Māori.
-Māori Language Week is an opportunity for concentrated celebration, promotion and encouragement.
+Te Wiki o Te Reo Māori is an opportunity for concentrated celebration, promotion, and encouragement.
 And every minute of every hour of every day is a Māori language minute where we can choose to use te reo, so every time we do, even just a ‘kia ora!’ contributes to revitalisation.

 In the past decade the number of te reo Māori speakers in New Zealand has been steadily increasing and the government has set the goal of having one million New Zealanders able to speak basic te reo Māori by 2040.